Participants

 Valeria La Motta is a scholar in History of Political Institution.
 She studied Political Sciences at the University of Palermo (Italy) where she specialised in Early Modern History with a BA thesis about Christian renegades in the XVII century.
 In 2015, she obtained a PhD from the University of Messina (Italy) by discussing a thesis entitled L’Inquisizione in Sicilia durante il regno di Ferdinando d’Aragona (1469-1516).
 During her career, she became particularly involved in Hispanic studies, investigating the political forms through which the Catholic monarchy wielded his power in its Mediterranean domains.
 Among her publications: Saints in Prisons.
 Francesco Baronio’s Calendar, in Quaderni Storici 157 / a.
 LIII, n.
 1, aprile 2018, pp. 107-133; El establecimiento de la Inquisición Española en Sicilia entre normas y prácticas (1500-1516) in «Anais de Estudios Inquisitoriales», UFRB, Cachoeira-BA, 2016; Sardegna, l’isola aragonese dimenticata dagli spagnoli, «Storia e Politica», IV, n.
 3/2012, pp. 608-616.
 Now she is studing the graffiti of Palazzo Chiaromonte in Palermo.

-Dr. Portugal studied History and received her PhD in Art Historian by Universidad Nacional Autónoma de México (UNAM).
-Vanessa has carried out research stays at the Warburg Institute, the Pierpont-Morgan Library and Museum, the Beinecke Rare Books and Manuscript Library, the Kunsthistorisches Institute Max-Planck, and the Plantin-Moretus Library.
-She is associate researcher at the project “Aby Warburg y los estudios precolombinos: reconstrucción historiográfica y desarrollo teórico” based at UNAM.
+Prof. Portugal studied history and received her PhD in art history from the Universidad Nacional Autónoma de México (UNAM).
+She has been a Visiting Research Fellow at University College London, a Visiting Scholar at the School of Modern Languages and Cultures at Durham University, and has held out research residencies at the Warburg Institute, the Pierpont-Morgan Library and Museum, the Beinecke Rare Books and Manuscript Library, the Kunsthistorisches Institute Max-Planck, the Plantin-Moretus Library.